mvolkmann/blog/src/swift.md

 - Xcode cannot format code on save.

-  You must select a section of code or the entire file and press ctrl-i.
+  You can manually invoke code formatting and then manually save.
+  See the "Code Formatting" section below.

 - Xcode supports Vim keybindings.

   To enable this, select Editor ...
 Vim Mode.

-  However, it is very basic.
+  However, the Vim support is very basic.
   No colon commands are supported.
-  This means changes cannot be saved with ":w" and find/replaced cannot be performed with ":s/foo/bar".
+  This means changes cannot be saved with ":w" and find/replace cannot be performed with ":s/foo/bar".
   Pressing the "/" key invokes Xcode find, but does not support regular expressions.
   It does not support repeating commands with the period key,